 What is remote data collection?

 What do you think of when you hear the word “remote?”
 Perhaps a beach tucked away on some far-off island.
 Or maybe your mind turns to your TV.
 In that sense, the remote gives you control from a distance, as opposed to when your grandparents had to physically turn a dial to change the channel.

 It’s the distance that matters here.
-Remote-collected speech data is gathered through a mobile app or web browser platform from anywhere an internet connection can be found.
+We collect speech data remotely through a mobile app from anywhere with an internet connection.
 All you need is a trusted crowd, which we’ll touch on later.